Tips for Using Accommodations During Remote Online Learning

 You may also want to consider the use of electronic note taking devices – see Electronic Note-Taking section.
 There are note taking apps available that may be useful when taking notes.

-Check out the Note Taking and Study Support section in the Apps for iOS and Android Devices (PDF) document for more information.
+For more information check out the Note Taking section in the Apps for iOS and Android Devices (PDF) document.

 During remote testing, some accommodations, including “reduced distractions,” are not administered by the Center for Accessibility Resources & Services since the testing environment is controlled by the student test taker.
 If you need quiet to concentrate during test taking, consider the noise and distraction level of where you are testing.
 Consider wearing headphones or earplugs to block out noise.